now-examples/basics/redirect/README.md

 ### Deploy with Now

 Create a new folder on your local machine and create a new `now.json` file.
-To redirect, you only need to use the `routes` property of a `now.json` file (no need to have a `build` property in there, since it's just doing a redirect).
+To redirect, you only need to use the `routes` property of a `now.json` file (no need to have a `builds` property in there, since it's just doing a redirect).

 By adding the `version` key to the `now.json` file, we can specify to use the latest Now Platform version to use `routes`.